jericson/etc/windows.md

 For Cygwin you'll need to install perl and a few Perl libraries.
 If you've got perl installed, run `$ cpan Test::Most Shell::Command`, which will install all the dependencies too.
 (Not sure if this is a problem for everyone, but I had to install curl via Cygwin before this command worked.
 I think it was picking up some other version of curl.)
 You'll also need to install [ronn](https://github.com/rtomayko/ronn/blob/master/INSTALLING) to generate the man page.

 Using the Window's bash shell would, presumably, take less effort since that supports [`sudo apt-get install vcsh`](https://howtoinstall.co/en/ubuntu/trusty/vcsh).

+I also need to swap some keys around on Windows to make it work more like the MacBook key bindings I've been using for years.
+The easiest way to do this is via [SharpKeys](https://github.com/randyrants/sharpkeys).